Last updated: April 1, 2020

 2.1 Publisher Information

 2.1.a Publisher information must be included and is expected to meet our standards.
 Any missing information will lead to your submissions being rejected.
-Required information includes Name, URL, Description Text, Publisher Key Image, Customer Support Contact, Business Contact, and Technical Contact.
+Required information includes profile picture, publisher name, website, promo media, promo paragraph, customer support contact, and customer support website.

 2.1.b Publisher names must not violate any trademarks or brands.